 I’m always looking for testers to help me validate my patterns before their public release.
 All information by clicking HERE.

 This blog is a personal site written and edited by me.
 All patterns and images created by Fibre and Folk belong to Fibre and Folk.
-You cannot reprint, publish, sell my patterns or claim them as your own.
+You cannot reprint, translate, publish, sell my patterns or claim them as your own.

 Thank you for respecting my work in the making of these creations!